NecoPottsun/2048/README.md

 - The player now can move the cells either by WASD or key arrows.

   (**Note**: If the key arrows are not working properly, try pressing `ctrl + key arrow`, for example: `ctrl + key down`)
+- 4 cells in a same row or a column, that in each 2 cells has the same value now can be merged at a move (for example: 2 2 4 4, move left: 4 8 0 0)
 - Time counter of each game.
-- Score board of the game: show the high score players achieving from an excel file.
+- Score board of the game: show the high score players achieving from an Excel file.
 - 2 modes of game: `easy mode`: 5x5 board , `hard mode`: 4x4 board, and the play time limit is 1 minute.
 - If the player has the highest score, he/she will be announced when end the game.
 - The player now can listen to the soundtracks when play the game.
-- The player can change, pause the soundtrack, can see the progress of soundtrack and adjust volumn at any Scene.
+- The player can change, pause the soundtrack, can see the progress of soundtrack and adjust volume at any Scene.
 ## List of features that are implemented and are not working properly

 - The data can be written and read correctly in the Excel file using `poi` library (tested).
-However, when I open the excel file, the data is not saved even there is an overwrite excel file method to handle it.
+However, when I open the Excel file, the data is not saved even there is an overwrite Excel file method to handle it.
 But when achieve data again, the data is the same as overwritten data.

 ## List of features that not yet implemented